Danish Social Liberal Party

 The Danish Social Liberal Party (Radikale Venstre, RV, lit.
-'Radical Left') is a social-liberal political party in Denmark.
+'Radical Left') is a social-liberal and green-liberal political party in Denmark.
 The party was founded as a split from the Venstre Reform Party in 1905.
 Historically, the centrist to centre-left party has played a central role in Danish politics and has supported governments on both sides of the political spectrum, as co-operation is a primary belief of the party.
 A pro-European party, it is a member of Liberal International and the ALDE, and has one MEP in the Renew Europe group in the European Parliament.

 History

 1905–1930s

 Carl Theodor Zahle served as the first Social Liberal Prime Minister from 1909 to 1910 and again from 1913 to 1920.

 The party was founded in 1905 as a split from the Venstre.
 The initial impetus was the expulsion of Venstres antimilitarist wing from the party in January 1905.
 The expelled members held a founding conference for the new party in Odense, on 21 May 1905.
 In addition to the differences over military spending, the social liberals also took a more positive view than Venstre towards measures that aimed to reduce social inequality.
 The party also became the political leg of the cultural radical movement.
 The party was cautiously open to aspects of the welfare state, and also advocated reforms to improve the position of smallholders, an important early group of supporters.
 The party's social-liberal ideals are said to have been inspired by the political economists Henry George and John Stuart Mill.
-Until 1936 party was member of the International Entente of Radical and Similar Democratic Parties.
+Until 1936 the party was member of the International Entente of Radical and Similar Democratic Parties.

 The first Social Liberal Cabinet was formed in 1909 with Carl Theodor Zahle serving as Prime Minister (1909–1910).
 From 1913 to 1920, Zahle led the second Social Liberal Cabinet with the Social Democrats serving as parliamentary support, keeping Denmark neutral during World War I. During the Great Depression of the 1930s, the party served as coalition partners along with the Social Democrats, led by Prime Minister Thorvald Stauning, and managed to lead the country through the recession by implementing far-reaching social reforms.